rojaswestall/odphi-hypebot/README.md

 # odphi-hypebot

+See the new hypebot which is currently in production [here](https://github.com/rojaswestall/hypebot)

 **ODPhi Alpha Alpha GroupMe HypeBot2.0:**

 - Responds to messages based on key words and the user who sends the message